Distinguishing two dark matter component particles at $e^+e^-$ colliders: A model with two DM components

 Now, one may assume that the DM number density of any component around the earth is proportional to the share of that component in the total relic density.
-In such a situation, the upper limit on the scattering cross-section of the $i$th DM component $\sigma^i \rm{(max)}$ with the detector nucleon for direct search is related to $\sigma^i_{\rm {tot}}$, the cross-section if the corresponding component were the sole WIMP DM constituent, by the fraction of relic density with which it is present in a two component set up, following:
+In such a situation, the upper limit on the scattering cross-section of the $i$th DM component ($\sigma_i^{\rm{eff}}$) with the detector nucleon for direct search is related to $\sigma_i$, the cross-section if the corresponding component were the sole WIMP DM constituent, by the fraction of relic density with which it is present in a two component set up, following \cite{Bhattacharya:2016ysw},

-It is the above direct search limit that should be applicable to the elastic scattering cross-section for a given mass of a particular candidate in a multi-DM scenario.
-Thus the direct search limit on this component is different from the case where it is the only WIMP candidate.

-Since any two-component WIMP DM is subject to both the limits from relic density and direct search, it is useful to recall two more points.
-First, the tension between the limit on the cross-section in direct searches and the relic density limit is relaxed in scenarios where the dark sector permits co-annihilation.
-Secondly, if we look at the fermionic DM component in our illustrative model, the right-chiral fermion $\chi_R$ is introduced there.
-Since $\chi_R$ has no Z-coupling (having $Q = Y = 0$), its mixing with $\psi_0$ suppressed the Z-induced contribution to the elastic scattering and relieves the pressure from direct search limits.
-Annihilation, co-annihilation and conversion processes for both DM components are mentioned in Appendix~\ref{app3}.
+Thus the direct search limit on a DM component is different from the case where it is the only WIMP candidate.
+Since any WIMP is subject to both the limits from relic density and direct search, it is useful to note two more points.
+First, the tension between the limit on the cross-section in direct searches and the relic density limit is relaxed in scenarios where the dark sector permits co-annihilation, as occurs for both the SDM and FDM components of our illustrative model.
+Secondly, the right-chiral fermion $\chi_R$ in FDM has no Z-coupling (having $Q = Y = 0$), its mixing with $\psi_0$ suppresses the Z-induced contribution to the elastic scattering and relieves the pressure from direct search limits.
+Annihilation, co-annihilation and conversion processes for both DM components of the model are mentioned in Appendix~\ref{app2}.

-In the following, we study the impact of relic density and direct detection constraints on this two component set up and then choose suitable benchmarks for our collider analysis.
 In order to find the consistent DM parameter space, we implement the model in {\tt Feynrules} \cite{Degrande:2011ua} and in {\tt MicrOmegas} \cite{Belanger:2018ccd} to perform a numerical scan on the relevant parameters in the following range: